waphle/csc470-fall2020/exercises/final/README.md

 In this game, you drive a retro-futuristic car in a cyberpunk world to complete objectives!

 ### Game Plan
 1. The core mechanic is a driving simulator on a long stretch of road.
-Ramps, corners, and obstacles will be found on the road.
+Obstacles will be found on the road.
 Collect cassette tapes on the road to earn points and avoid the obstacles!
 The points will be displayed on a corner via canvas text.
-I aim the game to seem "over the top" in order to somewhat replicate cliche 80's action movies and arcade games.
+I aim the game to be reminiscent of old arcade games.
 2. Input: Controlled with WASD, viewed in third-person.
 3. Synthwave and music based on the game *Distance*.
 * [Example 1.](https://www.youtube.com/watch?v=9VcfMlP2Vk0)